 Think about how messages like these are communicated in your company.
 Are they sent via email?
 How many people are reached, and who is allowed to create them?
 At a company like ours, several teams want to do away with creating email reports like these every week.
 If, for example, product managers started to write info emails to the entire workforce instead, it’s inevitable that unmanageable, ineffective, informational chaos would ensue!
 A fully personalized platform that uses the pull principle can be a much more powerful option here, offering transparent news on relevant topics in organizations that have many thousands of employees.

-A classic news format that we also use is retrospectives on specific years or half years and previews.
+A classic news format that we also use is retrospectives on specific years or half years as well as forecasts.
 The retrospectives often contain operating figures and actual sales figures.
-The previews mostly address plans that we can already foresee – for example, our attendance at a major trade fair where the team will present a new version of a product, or a product roadmap that’s particularly valuable and important to our marketing department.
-The outlooks contain strategic directions and tactics for the future development of our company along with the appropriate plans and changes.
+The forecasts mostly address more concrete plans – for example, our attendance at a major trade fair where the team will present a new version of a product or a product roadmap that’s particularly valuable and important to our marketing department.
+The forecasts contain strategic directions and tactics for the future development of our company along with the appropriate plans and changes.
 One goal here is for employees from other units who are now informed to be better able to adapt to these strategies with their teams.